naveenkotnana/context-aware-decision-automation/README.md

 Context-Aware AI Decision Automation System
 Overview

-This project is an end-to-end AI-powered decision automation system that analyzes customer requests and automatically determines:
+This project is an end-to-end AI-driven decision support system designed to automatically analyze customer requests and recommend the urgency level and next best action.

-How urgent the request is

-What action should be taken next

-It combines Natural Language Processing (NLP), Machine Learning, and business rule-based decision logic to mimic how real enterprise systems handle customer support and operational workflows.
+The system combines Natural Language Processing (NLP), Machine Learning, and rule-based decision logic to simulate how real-world enterprise support and operations teams triage and handle incoming requests.

-The application runs as an interactive Streamlit app (no API required) and is designed for real-time decision support.
+The application is implemented as a Streamlit-based interactive interface, making it suitable for demos, client-facing explanations, and interviews without requiring backend API deployment.

 Problem Statement

-In real-world organizations (fintech, telecom, e-commerce, support centers):
+In large-scale customer support and operations environments:

-Thousands of customer requests arrive daily
+Thousands of requests are received daily

-Manual triaging is slow and inconsistent
+Manual triaging is time-consuming and inconsistent

+High-priority issues may be delayed

 Pure rule-based systems lack flexibility

 Pure ML systems lack explainability

+There is a need for a system that is both intelligent and controllable.

- Solution
+Solution Approach

-This system combines:
+This project addresses the problem by combining:

-ML → to understand text and predict urgency
+NLP and Machine Learning to understand and classify customer requests

-Rules → to enforce business logic and control decisions
+Contextual signals such as customer type, severity, and interaction history

+Rule-based decision logic to ensure explainable and business-aligned outcomes

-Result: Fast, scalable, and explainable decision automation.
+The result is a context-aware, scalable, and interpretable decision automation system.

 System Architecture
 User Input (Streamlit UI)
         ↓
-Text Preprocessing (TF-IDF, Cleaning)
+Text Preprocessing (Cleaning + TF-IDF)
         ↓
-ML Model (Logistic Regression)
+Machine Learning Model (Logistic Regression)
         ↓
 Urgency Prediction
         ↓
 Decision Agent (Business Rules)
         ↓
-Final Action
+Recommended Action
         ↓
-(Optional) SQLite Database Logging
+(Optional) Database Logging

-🔍 Key Features
+Key Features

 NLP-based customer request understanding

-Context-aware ML predictions
+Context-aware urgency prediction using machine learning

-Rule-based decision agent for explainability
+Rule-based decision agent for explainability and control

-Interactive UI using Streamlit
+Interactive Streamlit user interface

-Optional database logging for audit & governance
+Optional SQLite-based logging for audit and analysis

-Modular, scalable project structure
+Modular and extensible project structure

- Tech Stack
+Technology Stack

 Python

-Streamlit (UI)
+Streamlit

 Scikit-learn